QTM 350 - Data Science Computing

 Try it yourself! 🧠

-• Now try to merge the directors and movies tables using INNER JOIN and LEFT JOIN
+• Now try to merge the products and reviews tables using INNER JOIN and LEFT JOIN

 • Appendix 01